coffeecocoa/coffeecocoa.github.io/_posts/2021-05-09-nintendo-switch-review-and-price.md

     </a>
 </p>

-The Switch fits easily into the dock and automatically switches the system out via HDMI as soon as it connects.
+The Switch fits easily into the dock and automatically switches the system out via HDMI as soon as it connects...

 ### Nintendo Switch Joy-Con Grip